BorisLarchenko/BrooderSite1/README.md

 We used only two files index.html and set_my.html in order to make easy to load project on controller.
 We have used CDN for bootstrap and MDB css and js files.
 See this link https://www.jsdelivr.com/package/npm/mdbootstrap?path=js&tab=collection
 Hope this web page will help to protect chickens from stress!)))
+We have also added the font-awesome framework using this CDN <script src="https://use.fontawesome.com/420e3c261b.js"></script>
+Site for font-awesome is http://fontawesome.io/icons/ You can search and use icons whatever you want.